top of page

 Where did they go?

-They've learned it is safer to disappear than to try, and be found wanting.
+It's like they've learned it is safer to disappear than to try, and be found wanting.

 Sometimes they come back.
 A summer away from school - and there they are again.
 The delighted laugh.
 The big ideas.
 Energy to burn.
 And then September comes, and they fold themselves away again.